GrottoPress/shield/docs/04-GENERAL-SETUP.md

      # ...
      include Shield::Action

+     # If you are worried about users on mobile, you may want
+     # to disable pinning a login to its IP address
+     #skip :pin_login_to_ip_address

      # What to do if user is **not** logged in
      # but the action requires user to be logged in.
      #